-So, let’s talk about insta worthy locations in Canada.
+So, let’s talk about Instagram-worthy locations in Canada.
 First off what makes a location insta-worthy?
 The answer is typically the same; somewhere picturesque where I can take a photo that will get a ton of likes on the gram.
-The reason an insta-worthy picture gets a lot of likes is because other users are searching the locations and hashtags used in a good picture, they want to see the world through your lens and maybe decide to add some of the locations to their own list of places to see.
+The reason an insta-worthy picture gets a lot of likes is that other users are searching the locations and hashtags used in a good picture, they want to see the world through your lens and maybe decide to add some of the locations to their own list of places to see.
 So an insta-worthy image is more than just a pretty picture, it’s a travel guide for millions of people with their own dreams.
-A good picture serves as inspiration to work harder so we too can travel and see the incredible and beautiful places we pour over every day.
-As it turns out, Canada has thousands, hundreds of thousands, to be fair probably millions of instagram worthy locations waiting to be snapped and shared.
+A good picture serves as an inspiration to work harder so we too can travel and see the incredible and beautiful places we pour over every day.
+As it turns out, Canada has thousands, hundreds of thousands, to be fair probably millions of Instagram-worthy locations waiting to be snapped and shared.
 So let’s just scratch the surface of the potential for a visit to Canada.

 Canada’s Instagram Treasure Chest

 Let’s start with the most obvious and quintessential insta-spot in Canada.
 Now you could replicate this at one of Canada’s two million other lakes, but what makes Lake Louise so special is the color of the water.
 That’s right, that’s au natural baby, no filters.
 The turquoise lake water is as a result of the incredible backdrop of the image, Victoria Glacier, which slowly feeds the lake its unique mineral water containing rock flour, providing one of the most epic backdrops you’ll ever find.